algorithms-in-action/algorithms-in-action.github.io/CONTRIBUTING.md

 ## Development cycle

-While iterating on AiA code, you can run the following commands:
+While iterating on AIA code, you can run the following commands:

-1. Start AiA:
+1. Start AIA:

    ```bash
    npm start